 Unfortunately, the U.S. talent pool can’t seem to keep up with the demand.
 According to a recent study by the PEW Research Center, U.S. students underperform in math and science compared to their international peers.
 Experts at the National Science Foundation link this phenomenon to feelings of apathy or anxiety that arise in students who find the subject matter disconcerting.
 The President’s Council of Advisors on Science and Technology found that many students who express interest in STEM early in life don’t go on to pursue it in college or professionally due to a lack of guidance and encouragement along the way.

 In an effort to inspire students with a passion for STEM, SAP’s Global Center of Expertise (CoE) in North America has created a talent pipeline to help students along their path towards rewarding careers in computer science and information technology.
 The CoE’s initiative offers high school students the opportunity to learn about SAP technologies through hands-on activities and receive educational and career guidance from tech professionals that mentor students in the programs.
-Two such initiatives include the CoE Summer Orientation (learn more here) and the High School STEM Innovators program.
+Two such initiatives include the CoE Summer Orientation (learn more here) and the High School STEM Innovators pilot program.